farhannaushad08/farhannaushad08/README.md

 - Pursuing **B.Tech in Computer Science** at *Jamia Hamdard*
 - Currently working as an **AI/ML Intern at ONE Simulation**
-- Completed an **AI/ML Bioinformatics Internship**, focusing on molecular data analysis and protein sequence modeling
+- Completed an **AI/ML Bioinformatics Internship**, focusing on molecular data analysis and protein sequence modeling.
-- Co-Lead at NSDC JH Data Science contribute to datascience project on dataset like Netflix, Airbnb and Movie Recommendation System.
+-  **Co-Lead at NSDC-JH Data Science**, contributing to applied data science projects using datasets from Netflix, Airbnb, and movie recommendation systems
 - Active member o **GDG on Campus** and **Copy Code Community**
 - Experienced with **Machine Learning**, **Deep Learning**, **LLMs**, **Streamlit**, **OpenCV**, **Data Visualization**, and **Web Development**